-There are higher risks to the conservation values to many of these areas as they are within Key Habitat and Regional Corridors and have high conservation values linking with BBNP and Wallis Lakes Estuary.
+There are higher risks to the conservation values to many of these areas as they are within Key Habitat and Regional Corridors and have high conservation values linking with forested rural areas and MLNP.
 When assessing the regional status of ecosystems within the LGA, (mapped of by the North East Comprehensive Regional Assessment (CRA)), the priority identified Swamp oak as a vulnerable, severely depleted community and requires further protection.
 In decreasing priority for local vulnerable status (paperbark) and rare status (swamp and rainforest) the conservation of these communities during fire management is important.

-SEPP 14 (Coastal Wetland) and SEPP 26 (Littoral Rainforest) both occur within the study area, which requires special management practices to ensure their enhancement within the environment.
+SEPP 14 (Coastal Wetland) occurs within the study area, which requires special management practices to ensure their enhancement within the environment.